 The Company completed the deployment and setup of site infrastructure in October 2020 and began commercial operations in the GIFN community.
-Revenue from this contract has been included on a pro rata basis and is consistent with the Company's revenue recognition policies.
-The six month contract with Georgina Island First Nation concluded during the three months ended June 30, 2021, as defined in the original commercial agreement.
+The six month contract with Georgina Island First Nation concluded during the second quarter of 2021, as defined in the original commercial agreement.